 23.3 Testing

 There are a ways to test various aspects of the documentation.
-The make commands shown below can be run in the iris/docs/iris or iris/docs/iris/src directory.
+The make commands shown below can be run in the docs or docs/src directory.

 Each Gallery entry has a corresponding test.
 To run the tests: